Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “While public companies are required to report their financials, private businesses rely on P&Ls for internal decision-making,” Rockwell explained.
 “Sometimes it is tempting to just watch the bank balance, but that doesn’t tell the full story.
 A P&L helps business owners understand where the company is spending its money and if a pivot needs to occur in order to stay profitable.”

-• Tracking P&L reveals profitability.
-A P&L statement shows whether your business is profitable by revealing if you’re earning or losing money on the sale of your products or services.
+• Tracking P&L reveals profitability: A P&L statement shows whether your business is profitable by revealing if you’re earning or losing money on the sale of your products or services.
 Regularly tracking this information can also help you spot opportunities to boost revenue or cut costs — and inspire new ideas to increase sales.

-• Tracking P&L helps you spot trends.
-By reviewing your P&L regularly, you can identify patterns in your financial performance, compare them to industry trends, and make decisions to improve your business.
-For example, if gross revenue is down, it may be time to find ways to boost sales.
+• Tracking P&L helps you spot trends: By reviewing your P&L regularly, you can identify patterns in your financial performance, compare them to industry trends and make decisions to improve your business.
+For example, if revenue is down, it may be time to find ways to boost sales.
 Another scenario could be if revenue is steady but net income is falling, which indicates it’s time to look for ways to cut business costs.
 “One of my favorite ways to look at a P&L is to look at an entire year and divide it up into quarters.
 This is a really easy way to see trends that occur throughout the year,” Rockwell noted.

-• Tracking P&L helps you gauge your business’s health.
-If you ever apply for a small business loan, your lender will likely request financial documents like a P&L statement.
+• Tracking P&L helps you gauge your business’s health: If you ever apply for a small business loan, your lender will likely request financial documents like a P&L statement.
 This report gives them a snapshot of your business’s financial health and shows whether you’re earning a profit.

 How accounting software can help manage your P&L statement